 Produced by Douglas Ord

-has found a publisher, with publication scheduled for Fall, 2018.
+Schizo-Philosopher's Colouring Book has found a publisher, with publication

 Probably it should remain confidential, for now, who is doing the publishing.

-Collage at right from a newspaper of the following day
+The collage at right melts together separate images from a newspaper of the following day

 The Lear's Shadow e-book The strangeness of Columbine, an interpretation, as published in January, 2012, has been made available free of charge here in both PDF and EPUB formats.
 This was done without consultation or permission, but by someone who has sought to provide access to as many perspectives as possible on Columbine, as an event of April 20, 1999.